allouis/composition-of-curried-lamb/README.md

-Let's take a look at the implementations of the curry and compose functions, these aren't super important when developing, as you can just use a premade one (there's plenty), however it's always good to know whats going on under the hood.
+Let's take a look at the implementations of the curry and compose functions, these aren't super important when developing, as you can just use a premade one (there's plenty), however it's always good to know what's going on under the hood.